release-argus/Argus/README.md

 </div>

-Argus will query websites at a user defined interval for new software releases and then trigger Gotify/Slack/Other notification(s) and/or WebHook(s) when one has been found.
+Argus will query websites at a user defined interval for new software releases and then trigger Gotify/Slack/Other notification(s) and/or Webhook(s) when one has been found.
 For example, you could set it to monitor the Argus repo ([release-argus/Argus](https://github.com/release-argus/Argus)).
 This will query the [GitHub API](https://api.github.com/repos/release-argus/Argus/releases) and track the "tag_name" variable.
-When this variable changes from what it was on a previous query, a GitHub-style WebHook could be sent that triggers something (like AWX) to update Argus on your server.
+When this variable changes from what it was on a previous query, a GitHub-style Webhook could be sent that triggers something (like AWX) to update Argus on your server.

 ##### Table of Contents